Anúncios

 Host Venues, Cities, and Match Logistics

-The FIFA World Cup 2026 doesn’t change only what happens on the pitch.
-Off the pitch, logistics are also unlike anything we’ve seen before.
+The FIFA World Cup 2026 changes more than the action on the pitch.
+Off the field, logistics will also be very different.

-With matches spread across three countries, the tournament requires attention to travel, climate, and time zones.
+With matches across three countries, travel, climate, and time zones become important factors.

-This is not a World Cup concentrated in a single region, and that impacts both fans and teams.
+Unlike previous editions, this tournament is not concentrated in one region, affecting both fans and teams.

-In the United States, most matches take place in modern stadiums and cities used to hosting major sporting events, ensuring strong infrastructure and the capacity to welcome huge crowds.
+In the United States, many matches will take place in modern stadiums built for major sporting events.

-This combination makes the FIFA World Cup 2026 a more spread-out, more dynamic tournament with unprecedented logistical challenges.
+Together, these factors make the FIFA World Cup 2026 a larger and faster moving tournament with major logistical challenges.

 How the 2026 World Cup Differs From Previous Editions